okhlybov/vscode-msys2/README.md

 ## Troubleshooting

-The MSYS2 is a very simple extension which should work well out of the box and 90% of the problems can be resolved by following two simple steps:
+The MSYS2 is a very simple extension which should work well out of the box and 90% of the problems can be resolved by making two simple steps:

 1. Reload the VS Code window with **`Ctrl+Shift+P` |> Developer: Reload Window**